On the occasion of the "14th Asian Pharmaceutical Manufacturers Association (APMA) Joint Conference

 Manufacturing, Quality Control and Supply (MQS)

-Reliance on GMP Surveillance
+Reliance on GMP Surveys

 • To promote GMP survey reliance, it is essential to build mutual understanding and trust among authorities through communication, training, and assessment.
 This process is expected to maintain a high level of GMP in each country.